 Thank you for choosing Lake Como for your holidays!

 Since May 16, 2021, Italy has allowed holidaymakers from the EU + Schengen countries - and also for people from Switzerland to return to Italy.
-Registration (or self-declaration form) and a negative test are mandatory for the journey, initially also for those who have recovered and who have been vaccinated.
-Children under 2 years of age are not required to test.

 GOOD NEWS: No more quarantine requirements for tested travelers returning home.